 Avoid Low Repayment Plans

-I know the idea of getting on an income-based repayment plan sounds really appealing.
+I know the idea of getting on an income-based repayment plan sounds really appealing, especially when you’re just getting started with your career.
 If your lender wants to lower your student loan payment, why the heck not let them, right?

 Pay More Than the Minimum Payment